-We are going to read 2 Timothy 2:15 and find out what Paul wanted to teach his friend.
+Open your Bibles to 2 Timothy 2:15.
+We are going to read this passage to find out what Paul wanted to teach his friend.
+As we read, we are going to practice our hermeneutics.

-Before we read the verse, what are the three steps we need to keep in mind when we are studying God's Word?
+- Who remembers what the three steps of hermeneutics are?
 Refer to the Bible Study poster and the notes you put on the board.
-Observe, interpret, apply.

-Open your Bibles to 2 Timothy 2:15.
-Who would like to read this for me?
+Observe, interpret, apply. - Who would like to read the passage for the class while we all follow along?
+Choose a volunteer to read the passage.